 Bottom line: People aren’t savouring craft chocolate for the sugar fix.
 Hopefully you’ll fall in love with craft chocolate.
 But you won’t get addicted to it.

 Thanks as ever for your support.
-And looking forward to reviewing more different sugars next week.
+And looking forward to reviewing more different sugars in further articles.